 Network Credentials APN in Use The APN in use for the current mobile network connection.
 When you power on the AirLink router, the APN the router is using for authentication on the mobile network is displayed.
 If a user-entered Override APN is configured, the Override APN is displayed.
 If there is no Override APN configured, an automatically selected APN is displayed.
 When Allow Blank APN is enabled, "APN Unknown - Chosen by Network" appears.
 If ALEOS is unable to find the appropriate APN to use (No APN found), contact your Mobile Network Operator for the APN and enter it in the Override APN field.
 Override APN The APN entered in this field takes priority over the automatically selected APN or a blank APN.
 1. Enter the APN in this field (maximum 100 characters).
 2. Click Apply.
 3. Click Reboot.
 Note: If you reset the router to factory defaults, you have the option to preserve the custom APN, if entered.
-See Reset Configuration on page 415.
-Note: For routers on the Sprint network, the correct APN is automatically sent to the router.
-Leave this field blank unless specifically asked by Sprint to enter an APN.
-Allow Blank APN Allows connection with a blank APN for supported networks.
+See Reset Configuration on page 340.
+Note: For routers on the Sprint network, the correct APN is automatically sent to the Allow Blank APN Allows connection with a blank APN for supported networks.
 Note: ALEOS will only use a blank APN if both Allow Blank APN is enabled and the Override APN field is blank.
 Options are: Enable-ALEOS attempts to connect to the network and acquire an APN from the network.
 Disable (default)-ALEOS automatically selects an APN, or uses a manually entered Override APN.

 RX Diversity (3G only) Allows two antennas to provide a more reliable connection Disable Enable (default) If you are not using a diversity antenna, diversity should be disabled.
 Note: Two antennas are required when connecting to an LTE network.
 SIM PIN Click this button to configure the PIN for the SIM card.
-For more information, see SIM PIN on page 106.
+For more information, see SIM PIN on page 99.
 IP Address Preference Use this field to select the preferred IP Address version.
 To use IPv6, it must be supported by your Mobile Network Operator and your account (SIM and APN).
 Options are: IPv4-When the router connects to the mobile network, it is assigned only an IPv4 address.
 IPv4 and IPv6 Gateway-When the router connects to the mobile network, it is assigned an IPv4 address and an IPv6 address.
 The IPv6 address and routing information are passed to the LAN clients so that they can acquire IPv6 addresses and pass IPv6 traffic over the mobile network.
 Note: The LAN client must have IPv6 enabled and must be configured to use SLAAC (Stateless address auto configuration).
 The IPv6 address and routing information, and DNS servers are passed to the LAN clients via SLAAC.
-Note: Other than routing IPv6 packets between the WAN and the LAN, no other AirLink features (except VPN) are supported on IPv6.
 The IP addresses are displayed on the Status > Home screen.
-Note: For more information, see IPv6 Support on page 103.
+Note: For more information, see IPv6 Support on page 96.